Light

 Low light reducing chlorophyll density

-Direct sun causing bleaching (the opposite problem)
+Direct sun causing bleaching — the opposite problem with a similar look

 Nutrient depletion after years without fertilizing